…and how appropriate, considering the volume of espresso that I had this morning!

-In what I can honestly say is the single most impressive piece of writing and editing of a news story involving me, Erika Engle of the Honolulu Star Bulletin masterfully extracts the essence of a very complicated and obscure subject (coffee tasting and the Hawaii coffee industry) in a tidy 14 inch daily newspaper column.
-Somebody has to give out awards to reporters that deliver such clarity under tight restrictions, right?
-Hmm… maybe not.
+In an impressive piece of writing and editing of a news story (involving me), Erika Engle of the Honolulu Star Bulletin masterfully extracts the essence of a very complicated and obscure subject (coffee tasting and the Hawaii coffee industry) in a tidy 14 inch daily newspaper column.

 Andrew Hetzel of the Big Island is Hawaii’s first certified coffee cupping judge and instructor, after passing exacting testing by the Specialty Coffee Association of America this month.